OpenF2/F2/docs/src/developing-f2-apps.md

 To develop an app for F2, there are a few things you need to first understand about apps themselves.
 Apps are useless without a container to run in and likewise containers aren't much to look at without apps.
 There are many [components of F2](index.html#framework), and apps and containers are only scratching the surface in terms of what is available to app developers within F2.
 Including concepts like [app context](index.html#apps) and standardizing the [creation of a common look and feel](index.html#creating-a-common-look-and-feel) across apps, apps form the cornerstone of F2-enabled multi-party web applications.

+-->

-#### Designing Your App
+#### Designing Apps

 <span class="label label-warning">EDITOR'S NOTE</span> This 'designing your app' section needs some TLC.

-Design is an important first step in creating a new app.
+Design considerations are an important first step when creating a new app.
 Content can range from news to research to multimedia, and content should be presented using Progressive Enhancement development strategies.
 That is to say multimedia content, for example, should be shown plugin-free (using HTML5 video or audio elements) for capable browsers and fallback to Flash-based players for browsers that do not yet support HTML5 related technologies.

 If App Providers embed URLs back to their own websites, URLs must be opened in a new window as to not interrupt the experience of someone using the Workspace.
 If authentication is required on App Providers’ site, this can be achieved with pass-through authentication using encrypted URLs as discussed in the Authentication API section of this specification.